dotnettools/SharpGrabber/README.md

 - Conversion support (especially useful for high quality YouTube videos)
 - Support for more media providers

+## Support
+If you want to support this project, the best support is to star it :)

 ## Contribution
 To contribute to this project, I'd appreciate if you'd  help with adding support for more top providers such as *Vimeo*, *DailyMotion* etc.